Geoff-Goodwin-Dev/Responsive-Portfolio/README.md

 * version 1.0 - Initialization and creation of Readme, file structure and placeholder HTML files as well as upload of assets including CSS and images
 * version 1.1 - creation of responsive version of Index file and template for additional pages
 * version 1.2 - creation of responsive version of Portfolio page file
-* version 1.3 (current version) - creation of responsive version of Contact page file, portfolio under construction file, and addition of CSS animation on Portfolio items
+* version 1.3 - creation of responsive version of Contact page file, portfolio under construction file, and addition of CSS animation on Portfolio items
+* version 1.4 (current version) - added link to Hangman Game in Portfolio page

 ## Authors